vext01/theunixzoo-vim-colorscheme/README.md

 TheUnixZoo: Vim Colour Scheme
 =============================

-Easy on the eye Vim theme for long hacking sessions.
+Easy on the eye Vim themes for long hacking sessions.

 What is This?
 -------------